 The following checklist provides a framework to support building inspection and maintenance plans.

 As an Owner and member of a Body Corporate you have a Duty of Disclosure, under the Insurance Contracts Act 1984, to disclose all relevant information that could affect an insurers decision on the insurance cover they can offer.
 Defects and other maintenance items that remain unrepaired may fall into this category, and should be notified to your insurer.
+Your duty of disclosure applies when the contract is entered into, or renewed, extended, varied or reinstated.

 A lack of maintenance can lead to defects that may not be covered under a Scheme’s strata insurance policy, meaning that in the event of a claim owners can be left with large, unforeseen exposures.
 Further, an ongoing lack of maintenance can lead to further claims which can result in higher Strata insurance premiums.